 Tony’s passion for technology has its roots in the early 80s.
 His mother worked for Texas Instruments doing sales demonstrations of their TI-99 4A computers.
 As a result, the family has access to one of the models along with all of the cartridges and expansions.
 They also had a subscription to the Texas Instruments magazine 99er.
 Every month the magazine would feature a game that Tony would program by typing in the entire game line by line, then save it to an audio cassette.
 That led to him learning bits of BASIC, and occasionally debugging typos.

-Later, Tony’s father got a laptop, and then a desktop running DOS which led Tony to begin writing batch files to automate things, and learning how to hex edit files, mostly to hack save files for infinite money or stats.
+Later, Tony’s father got a laptop, and then a desktop running DOS which led to Tony began writing batch files to automate things, and learned how to hex edit files, mostly to hack save files for infinite money or stats.

 In college, he got into Magic: The Gathering and learned databases so he could catalog all of his cards.
-He found out they had a representative on a USENET newsgroup who made card rulings and such, so he got his first internet account.
-They didn't have a local number, so he had to either dial long distance to Atlanta, or dial into one of the free lines w/ the local college and telnet to their servers.
-From there he started learning about internet technology and culture.
+He got his first internet account when he found out they had a representative on a USENET newsgroup who made card rulings and such.
+They didn’t have a local number, so he had to either dial long distance to Atlanta, or dial into one of the free lines w/ the local college and telnet to their servers.
+From there he starting learning about internet technology and culture.

 Tony and Dawn met in 1999 as coworkers providing technical assistance to pharmaceutical reps.
 While Dawn left to pursue more human focused projects, Tony moved into MIS (Management Information Services) where he accumulated more than 20 years’ experience as a database programmer before switching to front-end development, learning the skills necessary to build the Hero Harbor app.